Slaty becard

 The slaty becard (Pachyramphus spodiurus) is a Vulnerable species of bird in the family Tityridae, the tityras, becards, and allies.
 It is found in Ecuador and Peru.

 Taxonomy and systematics

 The genus Pachyramphus has variously been assigned to the tyrant flycatcher family Tyrannidae and the cotinga family Cotingidae.
-Several early twenty-first century studies confirmed the placement of Pachyramphus in Tityridae and taxonomic systems made the reassignment.
+Several early twenty-first century studies confirmed the placement of Pachyramphus in Tityridae and taxonomic systems leading to the reassignment.

 Some twentieth century authors treated the slaty becard and the cinereous becard (P. rufous) as a single species called the "crested becard".
 They are sister species and form a superspecies.